CleverCloud/clever-components/docs/adr/adr-0022-new-icon-system.md

 We did not choose to go this way because we want to avoid using existing native attributes like `title` for instance.

-##### Using a custom accessible-name attribute
+##### Using a custom a11y-name attribute

-We chose to use a `accessible-name` attribute that should only be used if the icon conveys information.
+We chose to use a `a11y-name` attribute that should only be used if the icon conveys information.

 This simplifies the API for developers because:

 * In most cases, icons are decorative so there is nothing to do.
 * When the icon is informative, they only have one attribute to add.
-* We already use an `accessible-name` attribute on the `<cc-button>`.
+* We already use an `a11y-name` attribute on the `<cc-button>`.
 This means this attribute should be familiar for developers using our components.
 It is also a well-known concept for many people who have worked on accessibility before.

 ## Limits and prospects